chef/automate/components/docs-chef-io/content/automate/ha_cert_selfsign.md

 1. Again, navigate to your workspace folder.
 For example, `cd /hab/a2_deploy_workspace`.

-1. Execute following commands in the same order as listed to apply the generated certificates:
+1. Execute the following commands in the same order as listed to apply the generated certificates:

 - ./scripts/credentials set ssl --es-ssl
 - ./scripts/credentials set ssl --pg-ssl